wavemotion-dave/StellaDS/README.md

 V7.4 : 19-Aug-2024 by Dave Bernazzani (wavemotion)
   * Adding adding save/restore state handling for all games.
 Use the new down-arrow icon in the lower left.
   * Added 03E0 banking for Parker Bros.
-Brazillian carts.
+Brazilian carts.
-  * Added 0FA0 banking for Fotomania Brazillian carts.
+  * Added 0FA0 banking for Fotomania Brazilian carts.

 V7.3 : 05-Jun-2024 by Dave Bernazzani (wavemotion)
   * Added wF8 banking scheme for the new dump of Smurf and Zaxxon.